gnosischain/tokenbridge-contracts/USDSMigration.md

 1. After the migration, xDAI Foreign Bridge take USDS as collateral instead of DAI.
 2. CCalling XDaiForeignBridge's executeSignatures and BridgeRouter's executeSignatures will always receive DAI
 3. Calling XDaiForeignBridge's executeSignaturesUSDS and BridgeRouter's executeSignaturesUSDS will receive USDS post upgrade, while BridgeRouter's executeSignaturesUSDS will revert pre upgrade.
-XDaiForeignBridge's executeSignaturesUSDS

 > User/Third party application should interact with BridgeRouter contract instead of xDAI bridge contract